 The period for execution set forth in Section 11 ("Award and Execution of Agreement") may only be changed by mutual agreement of the parties.
 Failure to execute the agreement within the time frame identified above constitutes sufficient cause for voiding the award.
 Failure to comply with other requirements within the set time constitutes failure to execute the agreement.
 If the successful Proposer refuses or fails to execute the agreement, the JUDICIAL COUNCIL may award the agreement to the next qualified Proposer.

 13. NEWS RELEASES

-News releases or other publicity pertaining to the award of a contract may not be issued without prior written approval of an authorized employee of the JUDICIAL COUNCIL.
+News releases or other publicity pertaining to the award of a contract may not be issued without prior written approval of Judicial Council, Manager for Contracts.

 14. ANTI-TRUST CLAIMS